juancarlospaco/nimbug/README.md

 $ nimbug

-GitHub Username or Team of the project?: juancarlospaco GitHub Repo of the project?: nimbug
+GitHub Username or Team of the project?: juancarlospaco GitHub Repository of the project?: nimbug
-Issue report short Title?
+Issue report short and descriptive Title?
 (Must not be empty): Can not divide by zero Issue report proposed Labels?
-(Comma separated, can be empty): bug, invalid Issue report proposed Assignee?
-(GitHub Username, can be empty): juancarlospaco Links with useful information?
-(Can be empty): https://nim-lang.org Links with useful information?
-(Can be empty):
+(Comma separated, can be empty): bug,invalid Issue report 1 proposed Assignee?
+(GitHub User, can be empty): juancarlospaco Links with useful info/pastebin?
+(9 Links max, can be empty): https://nim-lang.org Links with useful info/pastebin?
+(9 Links max, can be empty):

 ```